Hectate/wordsgrid/README.md

 Consider the user's ability to remember these rules accurately, nor should they ever be written down.
 So long as the rules are known to the users alone, a compromised grid will still be useful.

 # Use of the Software
+### Executable
+There is a Windows 64-bit executable in the [Release v1.0.0 files](https://github.com/Hectate/wordsgrid/releases/tag/v1.0.0) that may be used at your convenience.

+### Node.js
 This software is a Node.js program.
 To install via Node, first copy the repository to your machine.
 Then run the install script for dependencies:
 ```
 npm install